stuycs-gh-classrooms/nxtm-p01-pd10-calvin-coolidge/README.md

 CELL
 - Instance variables:
   - Alive: State of a cell
-  - neighborsAlive: Number of neighbors alive
+  - neighborsAlive[]: Array for the states of all neighbors
 - METHODS
   - updateNeighborsAlive: Update the number of neighbors alive